-A proud Rhode Islander, Dennis earned his BS with Honors in Chemistry from Rhode Island College.
-During his time at RIC, Dennis worked under Dr John Williams on the synthesis, analysis, and logP determination of triarylphosphonium salts.
-He also was awarded RI-EPCOR and RI-INBRE fellowships.
+A proud Rhode Islander, Dennis earned their BS with Honors in Chemistry from Rhode Island College.
+During their time at RIC, Dennis worked under Dr John Williams on the synthesis, analysis, and logP determination of triarylphosphonium salts.
+They also was awarded RI-EPCOR and RI-INBRE fellowships.
 After graduating from RIC, Dennis attended Florida State University, working under the direction of Dr Michael Roper.
-His research involved the development of a microfluidic device to detect and quantify the secretion of insulin and glucagon from live islets of Langerhans in real time.
-He graduated with his MS in Chemistry in 2010.
+Their research involved the development of a microfluidic device to detect and quantify the secretion of insulin and glucagon from live islets of Langerhans in real time.
+They graduated with their MS in Analytical Chemistry in 2010.

 Dennis has also served as a Franciscan Friar, serving the poor and most vulnerable.
-He has worked as a chaplain at Children's National Medical Center (Washington DC), a cook at Christ House (Washington DC), an adult faith formation facilitator (Silver Spring, MD), and a teacher (St Francis Secondary, Lower Subukia, Kenya; Siena College, Loudonville NY), among other ministries.
-After leaving the friars and accepting Islam, Dennis is happy to be back at Siena as the General Chemistry Lab Manager.
+They have worked as a chaplain at Children's National Medical Center (Washington DC), a cook at Christ House (Washington DC), an adult faith formation facilitator (Silver Spring, MD), and a teacher (St Francis Secondary, Lower Subukia, Kenya; Siena College, Loudonville NY), among other ministries.
+After leaving the friars, Dennis is happy to be back at Siena coordinating the General Chemistry Lab sequence, teaching labs, and working with student organisations across campus, including the Muslim Students' Association, the College Republicans, and PRIDE-GSA.

 |M.S.||Florida State University|